Privacy Notice

 8. Controls for do-not-track features

 Some web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities tracked.
-At this stage no uniform technology standard for recognizing and implementing DNT signals has been finalized.
-As such, we do not currently respond to Do-Not-Track browser signals We may allow third parties to use the Services to collect personal information about your online activities over time and across different websites, applications, and other online products or services.
+No uniform technology standard for recognizing and implementing DNT signals exists.
+As such, we do not respond to Do-Not-Track browser signals.
+We may allow third parties to use the Services to collect personal information about your online activities over time and across different websites, applications, and other online products or services.

 9. Personal information we process on behalf of our business customers

-The nature of our business may require us to receive, collect, use, disclose, or process personal information on behalf of and at the direction of our business customers, including through the use of our products and services on our business customers websites and online services.
-This Privacy Notice does not apply to such activities or personal information.
+Our business may require us to receive, collect, use, disclose, or process personal information on behalf of and at the direction of our business customers, including through the use of our products and services on our business customers websites and online services.
+This Notice does not apply to such activities or personal information.
 If we process your personal information on behalf of one of our business customers and you would like to make a related inquiry or exercise choices that business customer may provide, please contact the business customer that you interact with directly.

 What categories of California Personal Information do we collect?